 TL;DR If you’re short on time, there’s a handy summary at the end.

 One size does not fit all

 Whoever said size doesn’t matter clearly wasn’t talking about hula hoops.
-The size makes a world of difference when you are starting out hooping.
+The size makes a world of difference when you are a beginner hula hooper

 Have you ever seen a kid spin a hula hoop around their waist with ease, then you have a go, and it comes crashing to the ground before you’ve even managed one rotation?
 That’s because one size does not fit all – it’s not you; it’s physics.
 So put down that child’s hoop and pick up one designed for adults.